pminasandra/bout-duration-distributions/README.md

 Analyses are to be done as follows:

-- Running `fitting.py` generates all bout duration distributions and generates tables containing AIC values.
+- Running `python code/pkgnametbd/fitting.py` generates all bout duration distributions and generates tables containing AIC values.
-- Running `survival.py` creates plots with the hazard functions for all behaviours.
+- Running `python code/pkgnametbd/survival.py` creates plots with the hazard functions for all behaviours.
-- Running `persistence.py` performs DFA and mutual information decay analyses.
+- Running `python code/pkgnametbd/persistence.py` performs DFA and mutual information decay analyses.
-- Running `simulate.py` runs all simulations mentioned in the paper and its appendices.
+- Running `python code/pkgnametbd/simulate.py` runs all simulations mentioned in the paper and its appendices.

 For academic colleagues, it is easy to re-work this code in your own analyses.
 Most functions also come with helpful docstrings, and the overall code structure